Linaro/Connect/_posts/bkk19/sessions/2019-02-08-libcamera-making-complex-cameras-easy.md

   end_time: '2019-04-05 09:25:00'
   start_time: '2019-04-05 09:00:00'
 session_speakers:
-- speaker_bio: '> Kieran Bingham is an embedded software engineer working with Ideas on Board and specialising in Linux kernel developments with a focus on media related subsystems.<br><br>Kieran has worked with embedded Linux systems for over 12 years through professional service companies and silicon vendors and now focuses on upstream-first projects.<br><br>He has previously presented at the Embedded Linux Conference (North America) and Automotive Linux Summit (Japan).'
+- speaker_bio: Kieran Bingham is an embedded software engineer working with Ideas on Board and specialising in Linux kernel developments with a focus on media related subsystems.<br><br>Kieran has worked with embedded Linux systems for over 12 years through professional service companies and silicon vendors and now focuses on upstream-first projects.<br><br>He has previously presented at the Embedded Linux Conference (North America) and Automotive Linux Summit (Japan).
   speaker_company: Ideas on Board
   speaker_image: /assets/images/speakers/bkk19/kieran-bingham.jpg
   speaker_location: ''